 Julia has developed Exploring Practices in the Classroom (EPIC) Learning Community a program to engage graduate students who are early in their careers at Washington University.
 The focus of EPIC is to foster an interdisciplinary community of students interested in learning about and discussing pedagogy.
 The pilot of EPIC began in Spring of 2018.
 EPIC is supported through the CIRTL network.

-Julia meets and consults with engineering, mathematics, physics, earth and planetary sciences, and chemistry graduate students and postdoctoral appointees on Teaching Center professional-development programs and teaching in the classroom.
+Julia meets and consults with graduate students, postdoctoral appointees, and faculty from engineering, mathematics, physics, earth and planetary sciences, and chemistry onCenter for Teaching and Learning professional-development programs and teaching in the classroom.

 At Duke University, Julia’s research focus was on studying protein thermodynamic stabilities to identify protein biomarkers of aging and Parkinson’s disease in mice.
 Previously as a graduate student and teaching assistant, Julia worked closely with a team of instructors to evaluate, update and teach chemistry in active learning classrooms.

 Julia has extensive experience in utilizing Team Based Learning (TBL) to teach general chemistry and biophysical chemistry.
 Julia also has experience advocating for, promoting, and supporting women and minorities in STEM fields through her tenure as the co-president of Duke’s graduate Women in Science and Engineering organization (WiSE).